dianpan/dianpan.github.io/_posts/2015-08-22-recusion-vs-iteration.md

 ---
 <img class="center" src="https://s-media-cache-ak0.pinimg.com/236x/06/53/2c/06532c1162edee91df1ee1b2d7c296dc.jpg" alt="recursive cat nap" style="width: 236px; height: 191px;"/>

+One of my favorite challenges from Week 1 at DBC was looking at pros and cons of writing a program iteratively vs recursively.
+So naturally I had to blog about it.

-I want to dive deeper into implementing a program iteratively vs recursively.
-Again, using the classic Fibonacci method that calculates the nth number of the Fibonacci sequence as example:
+Lets use the classic - calculate the nth number of the Fibonacci sequence as an example:

-# Fibonacci - iterative
+## Fibonacci - iterative
 {% highlight ruby %}
 def fibonacci_iterative(n)
   array =[0,1]